 Entrance to Sacsayhuaman is included in the Boleto Turistico.
 You can purchase your Boleto Turistico in advance or at the entrance to Sacsayhuaman.

-Go to Machu Picchu
+12. take a trip to Machu Picchu

 If you’re planning a trip to Cusco, this one should already be a given, but no list of things to do in Cusco is complete without the famous “lost city” of Machu Picchu.